twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 Run Puppet on your client.
 The notify resource is like a print statement in other languages.
 It can print out messages, but makes no configurations changes.
 Notice the use of double-quotes for this string.
 We use double-quotes here because the string needs to be interpolated, that is, the variable needs to be evaluated rather than printed as literally "$username".
 Try it with single-quotes to see the difference.

 A variable on its own is not very helpful.
-We can use the variable in a resource to make it more dynamic.
+We can use the variable in a resource to make the resource more dynamic.
 Change the name of your user resource to $username.
 Change all other references to krinkle to $username.
 Don't forget to change your quotes:

 ```
 user { $username: